W1ll1am04/see-gpu-label-script/README.md

 ## License

-This project is licensed under the GNU Public License v3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU Public License v3 - see the [LICENSE](LICENSE) file for details